darkstar/darkstar.github.io/_posts/2021-11-20-k3s-on-raspberypi-at-home-part5.md

 * We set the `MYSQL_DATABASE`, `MYSQL_USER`, `MYSQL_PASSWORD` and `MYSQL_ROOT_PASSWORD` environment variables to have MariaDB create a database for us automatically on startup, and grant a user full access to it.
 The two passwords come from different keys in the secret we deployed before.
 * The database directory will be `/k8s-data/cloud.dark.star/db`

-We could have done it like in part 4 and manually created the database, but I wanted to show multiple different ways of achieving the same end result, so that's why we did it differently this time.
+We could have done it like in part 4 and manually created the database, but I wanted to show multiple different ways of achieving the same end result, so that's why we did it differently this time[^1].

 The service for the database will again be a headless service, we don't need the internal loadbalancer for it as we are pretty sure that we always only have one database backend pod running, so here is `cloud-db-service.yaml`: